 Do you ever hear an annoying crackling and buzzing noise coming from your headphones?
-Let’s see what causes the static hum and how you can fix the issue.
+Let’s see what causes the hum and how you can get rid of static noise in headphones.

 There are many reasons why you hear static noise in the background.
 It’s mostly noticeable when your headphones are just plugged in or during silent song passages.

 These problems can occur in both wired and wireless headphones.
 To fix the issue, you have to find the cause for static first.
 It can be basic physics that are ruining your listening experience or actual hardware issues.

 Let’s go step by step, category by category, and solve the most common problems with static noise in headphones.

 Static noise is usually a result of outside interference.